janessatran/til/Databases/indexes_and_transactions.md

 - **consistency**: you guarantee that your data will be consistent, none of the constraints you have on related data will ever be violated.
 - **isolation**: one transaction cannot read data from another transaction that is not yet completed.
 If two transactions are executing concurrently, each one will see the world as if they were executing sequentially, and if one needs to read data that is written by another, it will have to wait unti lthe other is finished.
   - **serializability**: opeartions may be interleaved, but execution must be equivalent to some sequential (serial) order of all transactions
-  - there are different isolation levels:
-    - per transaction and "in the eye of the beholder"
-    - levels are "read uncommitted", "read committed", "repeatable read"
-    - **dirty data item**: written by an uncommitted transaction
 - **durability**: once a transaction is complete, it is guaranteed that all of the changes have been recorded to a durable medium (such as a hard disk) and the fact that the trasaction has been compelted is likewise recorded; if system crashses after transaction commits, all effects of transaction remain in database.
 Protocols based on the property of "logging" used to ensure this.